dataplayground/ci/README.md

  - login as `fly --target test login  --concourse-url http://192.168.100.4:8080 sync`
  - "manually" run unit tests `fly -t test execute -c unit.yml`
  - create this simple pipeline `fly set-pipeline -t test -c resources.yml -p simple`
+ - to load credentials use parameters as such: http://concourse.ci/fly-cli.html#parameters you can use `fly set-pipeline --pipeline test --config resources.yml --load-vars-from credentials.yml`

 # Open problems
  - The unit tests are run in the following container: `1science/sbt` How can I specify a persistant storage for the ivy-dependencies ?